 My experience is that the older I get, the more I look back in wonder at what Jesus has done in and through me over the decades and my amazement at how he did it.
 Times or events that seemed to me to be setbacks at the time, actually turned out to be real growing experiences that helped me to be a little more like Christ, and to grow ever more into his image as time passed.
 Surely, then, investing our time and energy in knowing Jesus is our life’s best investment?
 Follow the link.

-I am a Scottish Baptist pastor and I am based in City Gates Baptist Church In Edinburgh, Scotland and, before City Gates, I was pastor of Currie Baptist Church from 2003 to 2012.
-No matter where serving Christ takes me in the years to come, I always want to be solidly based in a local church where I can know and be known.
+I am a Scottish Baptist pastor and author and I am based in City Gates Baptist Church in north-west Edinburgh, Scotland.
 I am excited for the future at City Gates church, and look to Jesus for what he wants to do there.

 I often think of where I am now as a Christian and where I have come from.
-From a background of difficult family life, to being addicted to gambling for around twenty years, to “making a decision for Jesus” that just made life worse; there are so many things that I have left behind and I often look back and bless Jesus for who and what I am today.
-Yet I still follow Jesus and seek to be devoted to him in the best way that I can.
+From a background of difficult family life, to being addicted to many things over many years, including an addiction to gambling for around twenty years, to “making a decision for Jesus” that just made life worse; there are so many things that I have left behind and I often look back and bless Jesus for who and what I am today.
+I still follow Jesus and seek to be devoted to him in the best way that I can.

 I had been teaching and preaching from a Christ-centered perspective for a great many years, and publishing my first book was a way to get the Christ-centered material to a much larger audience.
 It was a way of helping people to deepen their experience of relationship with Jesus by engaging with helpful teaching that they could read and absorb at their own pace.
 It was a way of making the Christ-centered teaching available to people across the world.
 It was a way of eliminating the kind of physical barriers that will always hinder or prevent travel in our world.